-For general guidance on the platform, View the RFP360 SUN Submission Help and please refer to this recording of an RFP360 Training Session or our step-by-step guide: Video of RFP360 Training

-If you have any additional questions, please contact us at flteam@SolarUnitedNeighbors.org
+For general guidance on the platform, please refer to this recording of an RFP360 Training Session or our step-by-step guide.
+If you have any additional questions, please contact us at FLteam@SolarUnitedNeighbors.org - we would be happy to schedule a meeting during the week of August 14th.